Soil and Human Health

 We invite groups of all ages including garden clubs, school groups, summer camps, church groups, after school programs, daycare centers, Girl Scout Troops, Boy Scout Troops, 4-H, and FFA.

 Our beautiful 120-acre property is located along the White River in Noblesville, Indiana.
-Enjoy a hay wagon ride around the farm, where we will stop and talk about a variety of topics about the connection between farms and the food we eat.
-Learn about the history of "Lucky" Teter, food insecurity, organic farming, soil health, composting, honey bees, and chickens.
+Enjoy a walk or wagon ride around the farm, where we will talk about the connection between farms, land, and the food we eat.
+Learn about the history of the Teter property, food insecurity, organic farming, soil health, composting, honey bees, and chickens.

 After the tour, feel free to hang out for lunch and enjoy our children's playground, picnic tables, the peace garden, and walking trails along the White River.